adobiz-open/sakai/README.md

 sakai
 =====

-This repository is learning github.
+This repository is for training github.